SPIRE

 Check that the workload identity was issued by SPIRE

-$ istioctl proxy-config secret "$SLEEP_POD" -o json | jq -r \
+$ istioctl proxy-config secret "$CURL_POD" -o json | jq -r \

 '.dynamicActiveSecrets[0].secret.tlsCertificate.certificateChain.inlineBytes' | base64 --decode > chain.pem

-2. Inspect the certificate and verify that SPIRE was the issuer:
+3. Inspect the certificate and verify that SPIRE was the issuer:

 $ openssl x509 -in chain.pem -text | grep SPIRE

-Subject: C = US, O = SPIRE, CN = sleep-5f4d47c948-njvpk
+Subject: C = US, O = SPIRE, CN = curl-5f4d47c948-njvpk

-SPIFFE Federation
+SPIFFE federation

 SPIRE Servers are able to authenticate SPIFFE identities originating from different trust domains.
 This is known as SPIFFE federation.